vsheahan/hashtraceai/README.md

 HashTraceAI is a lightweight tool for generating and verifying file-level manifests for machine learning models.
 It calculates cryptographic hashes of files in a model directory, produces a JSON manifest, and verifies those hashes to detect drift, tampering, or unintended changes.

+This tool is designed with security teams in mind.
+While traditional SBOMs cover build dependencies, they often overlook the binary model artifacts deployed in production.
+HashTraceAI enables teams to track the integrity of model files across environments, detect unauthorized modifications, and support auditability and provenance validation in ML pipelines.

 ## Features

 - Generates a file-level manifest from any directory